aragon/aragon-court/docs/6-external-interface/2-court.md

 - **Outputs:**
     - **Subject:** Arbitrable subject being disputed
     - **Possible rulings:** Number of possible rulings allowed for the drafted jurors to vote on the dispute
-    - **State:** Current state of the dispute being queried: pre-draft, adjudicating, or executed
+    - **State:** Current state of the dispute being queried: pre-draft, adjudicating, or ruled
     - **Final ruling:** The winning ruling in case the dispute is finished
     - **Last round ID:** Identification number of the last round created for the dispute